Low-Complexity Decoder for Overloaded Uniquely Decodable Synchronous CDMA: Proof for

 Now, let us count how many vector sets $\mathbf{V} = [\mathbf{v}_{j_1} \mathbf{v}_{j_2} ]$ hit forbidden multisets.
-We can easily count after classifying $\mathbf{B}_8^+$ into groups as discussed above.
-Hence, the total number of vector sets that hit forbidden matrices are :
+We can easily count after classifying $\mathcal{B}_8^+$ into groups as discussed above.
+Hence, the total number of vector sets that hit forbidden matrices are

-There are no other different combinations of two vectors in $\mathbf{B}_8^+$ that can hit the forbidden multisets.
-We find that our computed number of comination that hits the forbidden multiset $308 < 7140$ is less than the total number of two vectors combination sets, then we can claim that the maximum number of vectors that can be added to $\mathbf{H}_8$ is $(K_{max}^a -L) \geq 2$.
-This method of classifying $\mathbf{B}_8^+$ into groups not only helps us to prove the maximum number of vectors but also on how to construct such vector sets that posses unique decodability property (\ref{null02}).
+There are no other different combinations of two vectors in $\mathcal{B}_8^+$ that can hit the forbidden multisets.
+We find that our computed number of comination that hits the forbidden multiset $308 < 7140$ is less than the total number of two vectors combination sets, then we can claim that the maximum number of vectors that can be added to $\mathbf{H}_8$ is $(K_{\rm{max}}^a -L) \geq 2$.
+This method of classifying $\mathcal{B}_8^+$ into groups not only helps us to prove the maximum number of vectors but also on how to construct such vector sets that posses unique decodability property (\ref{null02}).

 Similar computation can be carried out for the cases $k=3, 4, 5$ and still claim that the number of computation is less than the total number of $k=3, 4, 5$ vectors combination sets.
-We present an example of two such combinations below for the case of $k=5$,
+As an example, we present two of such combinations below for the case of $k=5$,

-In both construction examples $\mathbf{V}_1$ and $\mathbf{V}_2$, we cannot find any $2$ vector combinations that belong to the same $\mathbf{A}_i$'s, $\mathbf{D}_i$'s, $\mathbf{F}_i$'s and $\mathbf{G}_i$'s.
+In both construction examples $\mathbf{V}_1$ and $\mathbf{V}_2$, we cannot find any $2$ vector combinations that belong to the same $\mathcal{A}_i$'s, $\mathcal{D}_i$'s, $\mathcal{F}_i$'s and $\mathcal{G}_i$'s.
 Therefore, all possible combinations of $2$ vectors do not hit any of forbidden multisets.

-However, once we add any other vector $\mathbf{v}_6 \in \mathbf{B}_8^+$ to the above sets some of the combinations of resulting vector sets hit one of the forbidden multisets.
-This means that if $k=6$ we compute the number of combinations that hit the forbidden multisets is equal exactly $\binom{2^{8-1} - 8}{6} = \binom{120}{6}=3652745460$.
+However, once we add any other vector $\mathbf{v}_6 \in \mathcal{B}_8^+$ to the above sets some of the combinations of resulting vector sets hit one of the forbidden multisets.
+This means that if $k=6$ we compute the number of combinations that hit the forbidden multisets is exactly equal to $\binom{2^{8-1} - 8}{6} = \binom{120}{6}=3,652,745,460$.
 Hence, the maximum number of vectors $\mathbf{v}_i$ that can be appended to $\mathbf{H}_8$ is $f_2(8) = 5$.
 The proof is complete.
 Next, we also show the different groups of such combinations.